-I am an Associate Professor in the Department of English at Saint Mary’s University where I specialize in nineteenth-century literature, especially the intersection of fiction, finance, and law.
+I am a Professor in the Department of English Language & Literature at Saint Mary’s University where I specialize in nineteenth-century literature, especially the intersection of fiction, finance, and law.
 My interests also include consumer and commodity culture as well as the relationship between literature, technology, and modernity.

 For my complete academic CV please click here.

 Contact: Saint Mary’s University |Department of English Language & Literature|Halifax, NS| Canada | B3H 3C3| email@example.com